OpenTelemetry in server-side SDKs

 To set the resource attribute programmatically in your application code, use the OpenTelemetry resource available for your language.
 Here are a few examples:

-To configure a pipeline to send trace data to LaunchDarkly, modify the collector’s config file, otel-collector-config.yaml
+To configure a pipeline to send trace data to LaunchDarkly, modify the collector’s config file, otel-collector-config.yaml, as follows:

 LaunchDarkly processes metrics, logs, and traces from your OpenTelemetry data: